Alaska Fishing Guides

 - Full service fly shop.

-- The river opens in early June and guided trips are available through October.
+- The river opens in early June through October.

 - This trip is primarily for trout fishing, but there are opportunities for sockeye and silvers during the right time of the year. (silvers fishing may be done with a spin rod)